Nexmo/station/app/views/contribute/guides/writing-style-guide.md

 ## Blog article titles

 For Nexmo developer blog article titles, use title case.
+Blog article sub-headings should also use title case.

 You can refer to [these guidelines](https://www.bkacontent.com/wp-content/uploads/2015/10/Rules-of-AP-Title-Case.png) on using title case.